astroidex/foss4g-2022-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde/foss4g-2022-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde.md

   FROM cities g,
   cities you
   WHERE
-    g.name = 'Buenos Aires'
+    g.name = 'Firenze'
     AND you.name='Cologne';
 ```

-* Question: Who would have had the longest distance to travel if the conference would have taken place in Buenos Aires and not Online?
+* Question: Who had the longest distance to travel to Firenze?

 ![](img/st_distance.png)